 The distribution of seasons within a year in Central Vietnam is similar to the North.
 However, there’s a big difference between the upper, northern part versus the lower, southern part.

-The North Central part, including Hue and Phong Nha – Ke Bang, is warmer than North Vietnam with an average temperature around 24 to 25 °.
+The North Central part, including Hue and Phong Nha – Ke Bang, is warmer than North Vietnam with an average temperature of around 24 to 25 °.
 Even the coldest days are still around 17 to 20 °C. The summer is hot and dry.
 But this dryness is brought by the heat blocks from Laos so it’s pretty uncomfortable, if not terrible!
 The winter is cold and cloudy with drizzling rains formed by the monsoonal effect from the north.

-From the South Central part, include Hoi An – Da Nang – Nha Trang and the Central Highlands, winter no longer comes.
-The climate is warm year-round, every day is between 25 to 27 °C. During the “winter” months it only goes 2 – 3 °C lower.
+From the South Central part, including Hoi An – Da Nang – Nha Trang and the Central Highlands, winter no longer comes.
+The climate is warm year-round, and every day is between 25 to 27 °C. During the “winter” months it only goes 2 – 3 °C lower.
 If you go up to the Central Highlands (Tay Nguyen, Da Lat, Lam Dong, etc.), the temperature will get even chillier thanks to the high altitude.
 In January, you can expect it to go down to 0°C, though snowing is very rare.

 This region, in general, has less rainfall than Northern Vietnam.
 The rainy season usually comes in August, reaches a peak at around September to October and goes away before the end of December.
 However, the Central Highlands are an exception, with an early rainy season from April, the peak around August and quickly disappears before November.

 In Central Vietnam, you should worry about rainfall more than the heat.
 The rains are quite heavy with strong winds in coastal cities like Da Nang and Nha Trang.
-In small towns with old water system like Hoi An, getting flooded is very easy.
+In small towns with old water systems like Hoi An, getting flooded is very easy.
 After some heavy rains, Hoi An becomes a small Venice where you’ll have to travel by boat.

 It’s important to note that around August is a dangerous time when storms from the Pacific Ocean attack the coastline of Vietnam.
 You would be surprised to learn that Vietnam is hit by at least 6 – 8 typhoons or tropical cyclones per year!